Hotell/blogposts/2017-02-16_ts-2.8/docs/typesafe-react-component-patterns/typesafe-react-component-patterns-with-ts-2.8.md

 const initialState = { clicksCount: 0 }
 ```

-Now we will use Typescript to infer State type from our implementation.
+Now we will use TypeScript to infer State type from our implementation.

 > By doing this we don't have to maintain types and implementation separately, we have only source of thruth, which is the implementation. nice !